aylei/kubectl-debug/README.md

 agentCpuLimits: ""
 agentMemoryRequests: ""
 agentMemoryLimits: ""
+# in fork mode, if you want the copied pod retains the labels of the original pod, you can change this params
+# format is []string
+# If not set, this parameter is empty by default (Means that any labels of the original pod are not retained, and the labels of the copied pods are empty.)
+forkPodRetainLabels: []
 ```

 If the debug-agent is not accessible from host port, it is recommended to set `portForward: true` to using port-forawrd mode.